kudulab/docker-k8s-dojo/README.md

 # docker-k8s-dojo

-A [Dojo](https://github.com/kudulab/dojo) docker image with kubectl.
+A [Dojo](https://github.com/kudulab/dojo) docker image with kubectl and Helm.
 Main use case: to deploy services on top of k8s infrastructure.
 Based on alpine docker image.